trust estate trust estate

 Case 2 – Leveraging Tax Advantages

-Corroborating the tax implications, a wealthy investor established an irrevocable trust, capturing the benefits of estate tax exclusion.
+Corroborating the tax implications, a wealthy investor established an irrevocable trust, capturing the benefits of the estate tax exclusion.
 Employing the Unified Credit provision, the trustor removed assets worth $11.7 million from his estate, keeping them under the federal tax exemption limit.

 Assets transferred into the trust were no longer subject to his estate’s taxation, mitigating his estate tax liability; these assets later accrued to the beneficiaries without significant tax implications.